AdobeDocs/analytics-platform.en/help/components/exports/cja-data-feeds/create-feed.md

    >
    >Certain dimensions cannot be used together in Experience Platform datasets, and therefore cannot be included in the same data feed.
    >
-   >If you choose to include either the User Agent Mobile ID, the following dimensions cannot be added to a data feed:
+   >If you choose to include either the User Agent or Mobile ID dimensions, various dimensions cannot be used.
    >
-   >* Browser Type
-   >* Browser
-   >* Mobile Manufacturer
-   >* Mobile Device Type
-   >* Mobile Audio Support
-   >* Mobile DRM
-   >* Mobile Java VM
-   >* Mobile Information Services
-   >* Mobile Image Support
-   >* Mobile Color Depth
-   >* Mobile Net Protocols
-   >* Mobile Device Number
-   >* Mobile Max Email Length
-   >* Mobile Mail Decoration
-   >* Mobile Push To Talk
-   >* Mobile Screen Width
-   >* Mobile Max Browser URL Length
-   >* Mobile Operating System (deprecated)
-   >* Mobile Screen Height
-   >* Mobile Video Support
-   >* Mobile Cookie Support
-   >* Mobile Max Bookmark Length
-   >* Mobile Screen Size
-   >* Mobile Device Name
-   >* Operating System Types
-   >* Operating Systems
-   >
-   >If you use the Web SDK, this restriction is enforced in datastreams before data arrives in an Experience Platform dataset.
-For more information, see [Configure device lookup](https://experienceleague.adobe.com/en/docs/experience-platform/datastreams/configure#geolocation-device-lookup) in [Create and configure datastreams](https://experienceleague.adobe.com/en/docs/experience-platform/datastreams/configure) in the Data Collection guide.
-   >
+   >For more information, expand the section below, **Dimensions that cannot be used together in data feeds**.

    * **Drag-and-drop**: Drag components from the left rail to the canvas.
 Hold **[!UICONTROL Shift]**, or hold **[!UICONTROL Command]** (macOS) or **[!UICONTROL Ctrl]** (Windows) to select and drag multiple components at once.
    * **Plus button**: Select the Plus ![Add](/help/assets/icons/Add.svg) icon next to any component in the left rail to add it to the canvas.